So, You Want a Malamute?

 Pros:

-Another thing is that cons reflect a predisposition to a behavior, though not a guarantee.
-For example, it's not that you cannot train a malamute not to pull on a leash, it's just more difficult because you are fighting the genetic predisposition of a dog that feels profound satisfaction upon leaning into a harness or collar.
+Another thing to note is that cons reflect a predisposition to a behavior though not a guarantee.
+For example, it's not that you cannot train a malamute not to pull on a leash, but it'll be more difficult since you are fighting the genetic predisposition to lean into that harness.
 Any of the below cons can be mitigated with proper training and outlets.
-Any of the cons listed below can also be lifelong (ex. selectivity with dog friends).
+Any of the cons listed below can also be lifelong (e.g. selectivity with dog friends).
 It depends on the dog.
 It depends on you.
 It is important to prepare for either scenario.

 Cons: